matthew-brett/curious-git/curious_git.rst

 so pleased with your fourth commit.
 You now prefer to break your changes up into self-contained chunks of work, with a matching commit message.
 But, looking at your fourth commit, it looks like you included two separate chunks of work.
-Here is the commit message:
+You've even confessed to this in your commit message:

 .. prizewrite:: snapshot_4/message.txt